walwalwalides/MMP_Collection/README.md

 ------

 ## Software Development Process
+Approximately every month the MMP project makes a new major release.
+Between major releases point releases will appear that add important bug fixes but no new features.
+Note that these releases are intended for distributors and system integrators.
 Under the following link you will find all software processing development :
 - [All Integrate Features](https://github.com/walwalwalides/MMP_Collection/blob/master/New_Feautres_Version.md)
 ------